astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 arrow : typ -> typ -> typ.
 ```

 STUDENT.
-So we add constructors to a type at any point, we do not list them out when we
+So we add constructors to a type at any point; we do not list them out when we
 define it like in Haskell.
 But how about lambdas?
 I have heard that λProlog supports
-higher-order abstract syntax, which should make those really easy to add too, right?
+higher-order abstract syntax, which should make those really easy to add, too, right?

 ADVISOR.
 Yes, functions at the meta-level are parametric, so they correspond exactly to
 single variable binding -- they cannot perform any computation, and thus we do not have to